enrico-bellanti/enrico-bellanti/README.md

 Hi there!

-I'm Enrico, a passionate Front-End Developer.
+I'm Enrico, a passionate Senior Frontend Developer.
 Coding is my absolute obsession, and I'm driven by the goal of creating innovative applications that positively impact people's lives.

 I specialize in building user-friendly and efficient web applications that solve real-world problems.
 I'm always eager to explore new technologies and stay up-to-date with the latest trends in web development.